aro-network/aro-docs/docs/user-guides/device-setup.md

 ---
 id: device-setup
-title: Device Setup
+title: Hardware Device Tutorial
 ---
 import Link from '@docusaurus/Link';

-# Device Setup
+# Hardware Device Tutorial

-### Get Started with Your New Device!
+### Get Started with Your New Hardware Device!

 This guide is for you if:
 - You’ve received your new Hardware Node (e.g., **ARO Pod** or **ARO Link**) and want to set it up.